 The European Digital DemocracY network (EDDY) aims to bring together academics and practitioners actively working on or with digital democracy, to foster collaboration and knowledge exchange.
 Digital democracy may be defined as the use of information and communication tools (like apps or platforms) to support democratic decision-making and public participation.
 More broadly, digital democracy refers to the integration of the digital world and democratic societies.

 In recent years, digital democracy has become a subject of academic research and is being put into practice around the world.
 However, the science and practices of digital democracy are currently still living mostly in separate universes.
-EDDY aims to further advance digital democracy, by promoting connections and collaborations between theorists and practitioners.
+EDDY aims to further advance the science and practice of digital democracy, by promoting connections and collaborations between scientists from relevant fields as well as practitioners working in the private sector, for ngo's, in public institutions, and elsewhere.

 We bring together theory and practice on the topic of digital democracy by: